Authors

 If you're uncertain where to start, start with outlining.
 Give it a real test on real work.
 You'll know quickly whether it's helping or getting in the way.

 One thing this article doesn't settle: what you actually need to tell publishers, agents, and readers.
 That question has moved fast since 2024 and the answer now depends on your contract, your genre, and which platform you're publishing on.
+But you already have the tool list and the drift fix, which is more than most writers have when they sit down on day one.

 Related reading